Jeremiah Tillman

 I am a Ph.D. candidate in philosophy at the University of Maryland, College Park.
 My research focuses on ethics and the moral psychology of emotions.
 I take a humanistic approach to these topics, drawing on literature and other arts to defend philosophical conclusions embedded in ordinary understanding.
 I tend to work in a pluralistic framework, at the intersections of historical and contemporary philosophy, as well as the continental and analytic traditions.

-My dissertation is about romantic love.
+My dissertation is on love and related emotions over time.
 Three phases shape most long-term romantic relationships: courtship, partnership, and bereavement.
 I explore the normative problems with which each phase is fraught.
 The European Journal of Philosophy has published the first article from this project, "Love and Evaluative Conflict."
-I am preparing for publication papers on the ethics of seduction and the duration of grief over time.
+I am preparing for publication papers on the pleasures of being seduced and the duration of grief.
 Other works in progress include a paper on the rationality of passion, a paper on art and grief in Marcel Proust's In Search of Lost Time, and a paper on the philosophical novel as a literary genre.

 You can email me at tillmanj@umd.edu.
 I was recently interviewed by the APA and the UMD Center for Humanities Research.
 Here is my CV.